Should I List My House With An Agent Or Sell It To A Cash Buyer?

 Listing your house in Connecticut with an agent is not for everyone.
 Listing a new house with an agent has a penalty of agent fees, commissions and closing costs.

 Most homeowners do not live in a brand new home!
-For an older house for sale in Connecticut, that is in need of some repair or updating, listing it with an agent has the following monetary penalties on your net gain:
+For an older house for sale in Connecticut, as an example, that is in need of some repair or updating, listing it with an agent has the following monetary penalties on your net gain:

-If you want to find out how much a cash buyer like us, would offer in cash for your house before you make a commitment to list it please fill out your information below to gt your free all cash no obligation as is offer!
+If you want to find out how much a cash buyer like us, would offer in cash for your house in Connecticut before you make a commitment to list it please get in touch with us.
+Call Us!
+(203) 529-4712